rdemarqui/rdemarqui.github.io/index.md

 ### Recommender System
 A recommender system is a class of algorithms and techniques used in information filtering and decision-making processes.
 It's main purpose is to provide personalized suggestions or recommendations to users for items they might be interested in.

-In this study I created a perfume recommendation system built based on the scent description using bag of words and similarity search (cosine).
+In this work, I created a perfume recommendation system built based on the scent description using bag of words and similarity search (cosine).
 Then a demo app was build and can been seen on [Perfume Recommender App](https://huggingface.co/spaces/rdemarqui/perfume_recommender).

 [![View more on GitHub](https://img.shields.io/badge/View%20more%20on-GitHub-blue?logo=github)](https://github.com/rdemarqui/perfume_recommender)